GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

     >>> d.filter_by_attribute('genes_that_have_a_paralog')
     #TODO: Filtered 5954 features, leaving 17781 of the original 23735 features.
 Filtered inplace.
+    #TODO: update to current file and current attributes
 Using a Biotype Reference Table for filter operations
 --------------------------------------------------------